Karuizawa, Nagano: Climate

-Karuizawa has a humid continental climate (Köppen climate classification Dwb) with warm summers and cold winters.
+Karuizawa has a humid continental climate (Köppen climate classification Dfb) with warm summers and cold winters.
 The average annual temperature in Karuizawa is 8.6 C. The average annual rainfall is 1246.2 mm with September as the wettest month.
 The temperatures are highest on average in August, at around 20.8 C, and lowest in January, at around -3.3 C. Precipitation is much heavier in the summer than in the winter.

 History

 The area of present-day Karuizawa was part of ancient Shinano Province, and developed as Karuisawa-shuku, a post station on the Nakasendō highway connecting Edo with Kyoto during the Edo period.